reveny/Android-VBMeta-Fixer/README.md

-# Android-Bootstate-Fixer
+# Android-VBMeta-Fixer
-A Magisk/KernelSU/Apatch module and app to fix Verified Boot State detections on Android
+A Magisk/KernelSU/Apatch module and app to fix VBMeta detections on Android